juju/docs/src/en/juju-backups.md

 ```

-Performing a backup on this environment, will be based on the first state-server
+Performing a backup on this environment, will be based on the first state-server,
-machine (0):
+_machine 0_:

 ```bash
 juju backups create